joe7575/techage/manuals/manual_ta3_EN.md

 Part of the power plant.
 Must be filled with water.
 If there is no more water or the temperature drops too low, the power plant switches off.

+The water consumption of the TA3 boiler is much lower than that of the steam engine due to the closed steam circuit.
+With the steam engine, some water is lost as steam with each piston stroke.

 [ta3_boiler|image]